North American donkeys

 North American donkeys constitute approximately 0.1% of the worldwide donkey population.
 Donkeys were brought from Europe to the New World in the fifteenth century with the Second Voyage of Christopher Columbus, and subsequently spread into Mexico.
 They first reached what is now the United States in the late seventeenth century.
 Donkeys arrived in large numbers in the western United States during the gold rushes of the nineteenth century, as pack animals and for use in mines and ore-grinding mills.
 From about 1785, some large donkeys were imported from Europe to the eastern part of the continent.

 There are no true-breeding North American donkey breeds.
 Breed societies in Canada and the United States register donkeys according to their size, as miniature, standard or mammoth donkeys.
-These are reported as breeds to the Domestic Animal Diversity database of the Food and Agriculture Organization of the United Nations by the National Animal Germplasm Program of the Agricultural Research Service of the US Department of Agriculture, as are the Burro – a feral population of the western United States – and the Spotted, a color breed.
+These are reported as breeds to the DAD-IS database of the Food and Agriculture Organization of the United Nations by the National Animal Germplasm Program of the Agricultural Research Service of the US Department of Agriculture, as are the Burro – a feral population of the western United States – and the Spotted, a color breed.